Welcome to Year 4

 - Do you know more than one meaning of the word> Does the meaning depend on how the word is used in the sentence (verb, adjective, noun, adverb)?

-This half term, Physical Education will take place every Tuesday afternoon.
+This half term, Physical Education will take place every Thursday afternoons with our PE coach Gemma.
 Please ensure your child has their PE kit in school as it is part of school uniform.